liguowang/liguowang.github.io/research.md

 ### Data mining and integration

 High dimensional biomedical data mining and integration using system biology and machine learning approaches.
-With the aim to use data science approaches to build descriptive model or predictive models to improve healthcare.
+With the aim to use data science approaches to build descriptive models or predictive models to improve healthcare.